BPC-157TB-500ComparisonHealing

 The most common approach in the research community is running BPC-157 and TB-500 simultaneously.
 It is called the Wolverine Stack, and the rationale is straightforward: the mechanisms are complementary, not overlapping.
 BPC-157 handles the growth factor and nitric oxide signaling side.
 TB-500 handles the cellular migration and actin regulation side.
 Together, they address healing from more angles than either alone.

-We have a full protocol guide at [/blog/wolverine-stack-bpc157-tb500](/blog/wolverine-stack-bpc157-tb500).
+We have [the full Wolverine Stack protocol](/blog/wolverine-stack-bpc157-tb500) written up separately.
 The short version:

 The main reason people skip the stack is cost.
 A full 8-week Wolverine Stack from a quality supplier runs $200-400.
 If budget is a constraint, pick based on your primary goal using the decision guide below.